yzluo/wix-style-react/src/TableActionCell/README.md

 collapsed and shown inside a `<PopoverMenu/>`.

 You should render this component inside the `render` property of the `columns` prop (of `<Table/>`).
 This column should not have a title.
-Check out the examples below for usage.
+Check out the examples in the `<Table/>` story for usage.

 ## Playground